hatsyjs/http-header-value/README.md

 Item itself can be a name/value pair.
 > `Cookie`: __`PHPSESSID=298zf09hf012fh2`__

-The parser correctly recognizes this.
+The parser correctly recognizes that.
 ```typescript
 import { hthvParse } from '@hatsy/http-header-value';